 Description

 The expedition lasted three years, during which Franklin and his crew surveyed more than 5,000 miles of the Canadian coastline.
 It was a journey of unimaginable hardship.
-Over the course of the three years, Franklin lost eleven of the twenty men in his party.
+Over the three years, Franklin lost eleven of the twenty men in his party.
 Most of them succumbed to starvation and exposure, but there appears to have been at least one murder, and for years there were rumors of cannibalism.
 Franklin’s book explains how the men depended on lichen (a type of arctic algae-moss) to survive.
-The men also attempted to consume the leather of their boots, winning Franklin the sobriquet, “the man who ate his boots.”
+The men also attempted to consume the leather of their boots, winning Franklin the sobriquet “the man who ate his boots.”
 Yet despite the severe challenges, the surviving men pushed on with the mission and returned safely to London in 1822, where Franklin was welcomed as a great hero.

-All in all, an authentic and luxurious edition of this iconic journey into the Arctic wilds.
+Overall, this is an authentic and luxurious edition of this iconic journey into the Arctic wilds.
 The book is completely intact and in impressive condition.

 Context is Everything

 During the 1820s, British Rear-Admiral Sir John Franklin (1786 – 1847) led two major expeditions into the Canadian Arctic to map these isolated regions and possibly discover a viable Northwest Passage.
-In 1845, roughly twenty-five years after his first expedition, Franklin lead a third attempt, which ended in catastrophe and the dramatic loss of both ships and their crew.
+In 1845, roughly twenty-five years after his first expedition, Franklin led a third attempt, which ended in catastrophe and the dramatic loss of both ships and their crew.
 Staying for too long into the season, the HMS Erebus and Terror became icebound off King William Island (Nunavut) and were abandoned by their crews ten months later.

 In an attempt to march to safety, the men slowly died of starvation, hypothermia, and scurvy.
 John Franklin himself died in June of 1847.
 The loss was a great mystery and tragedy at the time, and several expeditions were mounted in search of Franklin and his crew, including one headed by the other great Polar explorer of the time, John Ross.
-But all of them returned without discovering what had happened to the Erebus and Terror.
+But they all returned without discovering what had happened to the Erebus and Terror.

 Two years later, the wreck of HMS Terror was located on the south coast of King William Island.
 Archaeological inspection of the wrecks using remote-controlled submarines revealed that especially the Terror had been extraordinarily well preserved.
-In fact, most of the archaeologists working on the project believe that the HMS Terror sailed to this location through a maze of islands and channels and was anchored here when the ice flows finally bored her down.
+Most of the archaeologists working on the project believe that the HMS Terror sailed to this location through a maze of islands and channels and was anchored here when the ice flows finally bored her down.

 Cartographer(s):